sahelyiyi/FederatedLearning/README.md

 Fig: The accuracy for each model obtained after 1000 number of iterations used in Algorithm 1 based on the squared error loss .
-In each figure, the blue line shows the accuracy of the models based on the weights estimated by our method and the orange line shows the accuracy of the models by training its weights by the deep neural network after three epochs.
+In this figure, the blue line shows the accuracy of the models based on the weights estimated by our method and the orange line shows the accuracy of the models by training its weights by the deep neural network after three epochs.